Deep Teeth Cleaning: Scaling and Root Planing

 Over time, our mouths naturally develop a build-up of plaque and tartar.
 Plaque and tartar are like a playground for bacteria – it causes bacteria to grow and allows it to remain in a person’s mouth.
 This can negatively affect a person’s gums significantly.
 It irritates the gums and often causes them to become inflamed and bleed much more easily than they should.
 Gums that are affected by this may bleed while a person brushes their teeth, or even during something as simple as eating.
 This bleeding is an indicator of the early stages of gingivitis, a mild gum disease.

-If a person doesn’t see the dentist about gingivitis, it will naturally progress into further forms of gum disease.
+If a person doesn’t see a dentist near me in Lincoln, NE about gingivitis, it will naturally progress into further forms of gum disease.
 The inflammation will slowly travel to the roots of the tooth, causing something called a periodontal pocket.
 These pockets allow bacteria to thrive even more since they’re covered up by a person’s gums.
 This progression will slowly lead to periodontal disease, the namesake of periodontal pockets.
 Periodontal disease happens beneath a person’s gums, causing severe damaged to the teeth.
 After a period of periodontal disease, a person’s teeth will loosen substantially, ultimately preceding the loss of teeth.

 What is scaling and root planing?

 Dentists perform scaling and root planning to stop the progression of periodontal disease.
 Scaling is the process by which dentists remove tartar from the surface of a person’s teeth.
 Root planning consists of smoothing out the surfaces of your tooth’s root and removing any tooth structure that has become infected.
 Through this process, the dentists polish and clean the teeth beneath the gums to stop the growth of harmful bacteria.
 A deep teeth cleaning removes bacteria from the periodontal pockets.
 Doing so allows a person’s gums to heal and grow stronger.